robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 We Propose:
 *	an MMU system containing 16 base/bound registers, and a small page mapping memory
 *	a custom instruction ‘mvmap’ to access the page mapping memory
-*	a custom instruction ‘mvbase’ to access the base/bound registers
+*	a custom instruction ‘mvseg’ to access the base/bound registers
 * the page mapping system does not fault if pages are not present

 ## Rationale